Doctor of Philosophy (PhD)

 You can improve your academic English level to the standard needed to study a postgraduate research degree by taking one of the following pre-sessional courses:

-The distance-learning PhD requires IELTS score of 7.0 overall, no less than 6.5 in every component.
+The online learning PhD requires IELTS score of 7.0 overall, no less than 6.5 in every component.

 Scholarships and fees